 The US after WWII was the last country standing.
 The US was the only country that could supply the rest of the world with its exports to rebuild the world after WWII.
 Therefore, of course the stock market returns experience by the US was rather special in the 20th century, especially after WWII.

 I was reading this article on the economic Golden Age in the West from the late-1940s to the early-1970s which reminded me about what Damodaran said during the recent Q&A we got with him online.

 He said that around 90% of active investors invest money based on the notion of mean reversion.
 I’m going to be honest, I tend to make this sort of lazy assumption too when I see some stocks get heavily sold off over one day and take a small stake.
 Damodaran says that mean reversion requires a stable system.
-The US in the past 100 years has experience the most stable economic system in history.
+The US in the past 100 years has experienced the most stable economic system in history.
 From 1926 to 2000, mean reversion worked really, really well because the system in the US was inherently stable.

 Concepts such as buying low P/E, a PEG ratio of 1 or under, low Price-to-Book, etc were all based on having a stable system in place over the last 80 years or so of US history.
 However, Damodaran believes after 2000, the system has changed – it really has been “different this time” since 2000.
 He believes that 2008 was a break in the system and that we are in a new era where what worked in the past might not work so well anymore going into the future.